 The significance of this result is conceptual as much as practical.
 Traditional codecs such as JPEG, JPEG2000, WebP, and BPG were designed through hand-engineered signal-processing principles.
 Learned compression showed that the transform itself could be discovered from data.
 In particular, the 2018 work of Minnen, Ballé, and Toderici reported a learned method that outperformed BPG on both PSNR and MS-SSIM under the evaluation setting used in the paper.

-This claim should still be interpreted carefully.
-It does not mean that a basic autoencoder universally beats every classical codec in every scenario.
-Performance depends on the dataset, bitrate regime, distortion metric, and computational budget.
-The correct takeaway is narrower and more rigorous: learned latent compression became strong enough to surpass top human-engineered codecs on important benchmarks.
+This claim should still be read carefully.
+A basic autoencoder does not universally beat every classical codec: performance depends on the dataset, bitrate regime, distortion metric, and computational budget.
+The accurate, narrower statement is that learned latent compression became strong enough to surpass top human-engineered codecs on important benchmarks.

 Important

-An autoencoder is not merely a compression tool.
-Its real value lies in learning a latent representation that preserves the information necessary to reconstruct the data while filtering out irrelevant variation.
+An autoencoder is more than a compression tool: its real value lies in learning a latent representation that preserves the information necessary to reconstruct the data while filtering out irrelevant variation.

 2. Convolutional Neural Networks